Evolution plan Full Business Plan

 Lean Startup Canvas focuses on the core of the business plan – documenting your hypothesis.
 They have created a one page business model that you can use to organize your business plan into a succinct one-page document that you can show investors and potential partners.
 The idea is simple here though, in the new Startup model, where getting your minimum viable product out of the door is paramount, a lean business plan makes a lot of sense.
 You really should be spending every single minute that you can on building your business vs. planning your business.

-ALSO READ :: Zupee Trade Full Business Plan
+ALSO READ :: TASKPLANET

 It’s important to take a step back here and understand what this means.
 This doesn’t mean that you should slack-off and not plan at all just rushing-into building your business.
 You still need a plan, however as soon as you make that plan you need to start testing your hypothesis and doing real customer development.
 Too many entrepreneurs let their ideas die before they had a chance to really understand what customers thought and how they could evolve their model to fit a real need.
 Just because your hypothesis was true doesn’t mean you had a bad idea, you may just need to change your idea to fit your customer.